danielwrobert/vagrant-react-webpack/README.md

 # Vagrant React-Webpack

-A basic Vagrant setup with Node.js, NVM, React.js, Webpack, Ruby, and Sass.
+A basic Vagrant setup with Node.js, NVM, React.js, Webpack, and Sass.

 Uses the ubunty/trusty64 Vagrant box for the official Ubuntu Server 14.04 LTS (Trusty Tahr) builds.